 (Click image to see more pictures on Amazon)

 Although the telescope is made with a spherical mirror, the optics are very close to those of parabola mirrors.
 This is because it has a 900mm f/8 focal length.
 The glass mirrors have high transmission coatings that help make the images clear and bright.

 The scope also has Barlow lenses that triple the magnifying power of the eyepieces.

 For ease of focus, the telescope is made with an Alt-AZ mount.
 This is a simple mount that can be moved up, down, and also sideways.
 Vertical panning can be done with the fine controls.

 |39 x 16.6 x 7.5 inches||16 lbs.||N/A||114mm||900mm f/8||N/A|

 Pros & Cons to Using the Celestron PowerSeeker 114 AZ Telescope

 - Has good optics.
-You can clearly spot planets using this telescope.
+You can clearly spot planets and even their moons.

 - Is compact and portable.

 - Uses an Alt-AZ mount and fine controls to make focusing easier.